 - After the most recent refund, at least one year of credited service must have been performed

-- Retirement must be concurrent with retirement under any of the following:
+- Retirement must be concurrent with retirement under any of

 - California Public Employees’ Retirement System